 The goal for this important area is to institute a plan that is both short and long term in execution.
 The campus sidewalks, plazas and quadrangle networks will be evaluated on a continual basis.
 Facilities and Grounds personnel review campus sidewalks on a continual basis, and needed repairs are documented by the Building Maintenance Department.
 Repairs are scheduled to be completed throughout the year with the University's internal concrete team; however, any documented trip hazards are addressed as quickly as possible.
 Concrete grinding is utilized to eliminate trip hazards in an expedient manner, until such time the sidewalk is replaced.
-Major repairs, replacement and possible installation of additional sidewalks to augment the network where needed, will be completed during the summer months, as the campus is less populated.
+Major repairs, replacement, and possible installation of additional sidewalks to augment the network where needed, will be completed during the summer months, as the campus is less populated.
 The Campus Master Plan Standard for width, depth, welded wire fabric, crushed stone base, and scoring pattern must be strictly adhered to.
 Standard drawings outlining these standards and details are located on the University Design Guidelines repository.

-The University must ensure that all new sidewalk installation considers campus irrigation systems and their needs.
+The university must ensure that all new sidewalk installation considers campus irrigation systems and their needs.
 Sleeves shall be installed at any location in which an irrigation line will cross a sidewalk.
 If irrigation parts need to be repaired/replaced due to damage caused by the installation, then the Facilities Maintenance Department or contractor needs to communicate those issues.
 Building Maintenance and the Grounds Department should ensure the correct course of action is scheduled.

-The University strategically installs bollards to control vehicular and pedestrian travel on campus grounds.
-The campus standard bollard is constructed out of 3"x3"x3/16" steel tubing with a newel post ball cap and are installed at maximum spacing of 10'.
-The bollards are installed in an 18" by 8" diameter concrete foundation, and the standard projection above grade is 30".
-7/0 hot dipped galvanized black coated chain is to be hung between the bollards from 5/16 stainless steel quick links.
-Prior to installation, the bollards shall be painted with PPG Amercoat One primer and two coats of PPG PSX One in black color.
-Standard drawings of the bollard installation can be found on the University's Design Guidelines repository.
+The university strategically installs bollards to control vehicular and pedestrian travel on campus grounds.
+The campus standard bollard is constructed out of steel tubing with a newel post ball cap.
+They are installed at maximum spacing of 10' with hot dipped galvanized black coated chain between the bollards.
+Prior to installation, the bollards shall be painted black in color.
 At times, specialty bollards may be determined necessary by the University Planning Department, which deviate from the standard design.
 Specialty bollards must be reviewed by the University Planner and Architect prior to installation.
-If bollards are damaged, every effort is made to repair the bollards on the day damage is reported.
-Bollards can typically be straightened and repainted if struck, without need of replacement, but if the damage is great, replacement may be necessary.
+If bollards are damaged, they can typically be straightened and repainted if struck, without need of replacement, but if the damage is great, replacement may be necessary.